vinceimbat/vinceimbat/content/thoughts/strategy for connecting.md

 1. I will put up a system for connecting.
    - I will be using social media to connect with people.
 I will pe picking just one.
 The platform should be something that me and my audience enjoy using.
    - These social media efforts are designed to get everyone into my email list.
-1. I will pursue reaching out as a daily habit embedded in [[thoughts/my daily routine]].
+1. I will pursue reaching out as a daily habit embedded in [[my daily routine]].
 2. I will look for influencers I resonate with, reach out to them and build a relationship with them.
 3. I will check who they are interacting with in their comments.
 4. I will reach out to people in their audience I resonate with and start conversing with them.